 Kurt played this Telecaster regularly during the Oceania tour in January/February 1992, after which it for some reason disappeared.
 It appears that he didn’t mush at all until the infamous gig in Rio on January 16th, 1993 (considered by some to be one of band’s worst), when he broke the guitar’s neck and threw it into the audience.
 Allegedly one of the Red Hot Chili Peppers crew members picked up the neck, while the body is probably in the hands of a collector somewhere.

 Kurt’s Telecaster seen in Californication TV Series

-It is, therefore, possible that Rick is the actual owner of the guitar, and that he kept it in the studio.
-Producers saw it and simply decided to fit it into the story of one of the episodes.
+It is, therefore, possible to come up with a theory that Rick is the actual owner of the guitar, and that he kept it in the studio.
+TV producers saw it and simply decided to fit it into the story of one of the episodes.

 However, as pointed out by Rych in the comments below, the original guitar had no blue finish on the back, while the guitar used in the Californication episode did.
 It is then more likely that this was just a prop.